 Other factors may influence the price as well.
 For instance, Trade Cities like Vißvind or Port Melandir are usually strategically located among many Sources and are wealthy with and populous.
 However, this convenience comes at the price of more taxes, tariffs, bureaucracy, and competition, driving prices up.
 Foreign merchants buying goods here can expect to pay 20% more, and sell for 20% less.
 Trade Cities have additional inventory for larger transactions.

 Capital cities like Stromberg, Fenristadt or Aquila heavily patrol the region around their city, and such hexes are Secure, meaning travelers do not make Risk rolls to enter those hexes.
 They suffer the same increase of taxes and tariffs on outside goods as Trade Cities do, but to an additional 20% of the good’s base price.

 A canny merchant may opt to take Risk or tap a local Smuggler Agent to smuggle the goods into the city and bypass the tariffs.

 Merchants can sell goods as well, and it is often very profitable to do so in order to unload goods that can be acquired cheaply in the merchant’s home provinces.
 Selling can only happen at a Trade Hub, and the sale price of goods starts at 70% of the base price, and then 20% more for each hex away from the nearest Source of that good.

-A Trade Hub will buy from or sell to as much as 200 Common commodities, 100 Uncommon commodities or finished goods, or 10 Supply units with a single merchant per Chapter.
+A Trade Hub will buy from or sell to as much as 200 Common commodities, 100 Uncommon commodities or finished goods, or 10 Supply units per Chapter.
 Trade Cities double this amount, and Capitals triple this amount.

 Other factors, such as war or local Crises, may affect prices or Risk.